w181496/My-CTF-Challenges/Balsn-CTF-2021/README.md

 Next step is to attack this RMI service and find the flag.

-Because this service is very old, so the jdk is very likely to be old too.
+Because this service is very old (the newest release date is `25 Aug 2010`), so the jdk is very likely to be old too.

-(In the old jdk version, if RMI can't find the class, it will try to load the class from the codebase.)
+(In the old jdk version (< 6u45/7u21), if RMI can't find the class, it will try to load the class from the codebase.)

 So we can try to attack the codebase, setting the codebase to our server: